palma21/aks-mentions-bot/README.md

 > **🔒 Security**: Template files (`.template.*`) contain placeholders and are safe for git.
 Local files (`.local.*`) contain your real values and are gitignored.

-> **💡 Why setup.sh?**: AZD doesn't modify template files - it needs working copies with your real values.
-The setup script creates these working copies so AZD can deploy with your configuration.ubernetes Service (AKS) and related technologies across various platforms including social media, forums, and blogs.

 ## 🚀 Quick Start